Standard Mileage vs Actual Expenses: A Self-Employed Decision Guide

 Bottom line

 Run the math both ways before committing.
-Most freelancers driving moderate miles in moderate-cost vehicles are better off with standard mileage.
+Most freelancers driving moderate miles in moderate-cost vehicles are better off with standard mileage — it's simpler, requires only a mileage log (not a receipt file), and preserves your option to switch later.
 Owners of expensive vehicles or 6,000+ lb GVWR vehicles often win with actual + Section 179.
 Don't guess.
-Run our calculator to see how vehicle deductions affect your overall tax picture.
+Run our calculator to see how vehicle deductions affect your overall tax picture, and see our mileage deduction guide for the audit-defense details.